Santa Clarita, California

-Santa Clarita (/ˌsæntə kləˈriːtə/; Spanish for "Little St. Clare") is a city in northwestern Los Angeles County in the U.S. state of California.
-With a 2020 census population of 228,673, it is the third-largest city by population in Los Angeles County, the 17th-largest in California, and the 99th-largest city in the United States.
+Santa Clarita (/ˌsæntə kləˈriːtə/; Spanish for "Little St. Clare") is a suburban city in northwestern Los Angeles County, California, United States.
+With a 2020 census population of 228,673, it is the third-most populous city in Los Angeles County, the 17th-most populous in California, and the 103rd-most populous city in the United States.
 It is located about 30 mi northwest of downtown Los Angeles, and occupies 70.75 sqmi of land in the Santa Clarita Valley, along the Santa Clara River.
 It is a classic example of a U.S. edge city, satellite city, or boomburb.